Maybe you’re either considering going into affiliate marketing, OR you’ve been doing it for a while and haven’t made any money yet.

-So, how long does it take to make money online… with affiliate marketing?
+So, you’re wondering….
+How long does it take to make money with affiliate marketing?

-It’s one of the most frequently asked questions regarding making money online: so, I thought it necessary to tackle it.
+It’s one of the most frequently asked questions, when it comes to making money online.

 Affiliate marketing is one of the main ways that I often suggest people to make money online – but why?

 Is it fast?
 Is it easy?
 Is it quick?